rneuhausler/coralModel-analyses/README.md

 * algal turf
 * macroalgae

-The model updates stochastically through probabilities weighted by neighboring benthic coverages and overall reef conditions.
+The model updates stochastically through probabilities weighted by neighboring benthic coverages and overall reef conditions defined through input parameters.

-### Model Structure
+### Model Structure - Inputs

 Benthic coverages are abstracted as instances of the class `Organism() `, which are appended to the an instance of the class `Reef()`.